wireservice/csvkit/docs/scripts/in2csv.rst

 .. note::

-    The "json" format supports both standard JSON as well as "newline delimited JSON", such as is output by the many streaming APIs.
+    The "ndjson" format refers to "newline delimited JSON", such as is output by the many streaming APIs.

 .. note::